cssblab/eGFRsmooth/README.md

 `eGFRsmooth` also outputs two pdf documents corresponding to sorted and unsorted plots of the trajectories for each subject.
 9 plots are drawn on each page in a 3x3 grid.
-Below are the plots from `unsorted.pdf` returned from the run with the example data set.
+Below are the plots from `unsorted.pdf` returned from the run with the example data set with six subjects.

 <img src="man/figures/unsorted.max.range.png" width="100%" style="display: block; margin: auto;" />